 - 1. Number of swollen joints

 - 2. Number of tender joints

 - 3. Dactylitis

 - 4. Enthesitis

+- 5. Axial disease

-- 5. Skin and/or nail involvement
+- 6. Skin and/or nail involvement

-D. Active ankylosing spondylitis (AS) and active axial spondylarthritis
+D. Ankylosing spondylitis (AS) and axial spondylarthritis (axSpA)

-Authorization of 12 months may be granted for all members (including new members) who are using the requested medication for active ankylosing spondylitis or active axial spondyloarthritis and who achieve or maintain a positive clinical response with the requested medication as evidenced by low disease activity or improvement in signs and symptoms of the condition when there is improvement in any of the following from baseline:
+Authorization of 12 months may be granted for all adult members (including new members) who are using the requested medication for active ankylosing spondylitis or active axial spondyloarthritis and who achieve or maintain a positive clinical response with the requested medication as evidenced by low disease activity or improvement in signs and symptoms of the condition when there is improvement in any of the following from baseline:

 - 1. Functional status

 - 2. Total spinal pain

-- 3. Inflammation (e.g. morning stiffness)
+- 3. Inflammation (e.g., morning stiffness)